layer8secure/extron-smp-inject/README.md

 Further analysis has revealed that the [Extron SME 211](https://www.extron.com/product/sme211) (firmware ≤ 3.02) is also vulnerable to CVE-2024-50960.

-The [Key Details](#key-details) table above has been revised.

-Organizations deploying the SMP 351H should follow the same [mitigation strategies](#how-to-protect-your-organization), especially around patching and isolating affected units.

 ## Table of Contents

 - [Installation](#installation)